KubeDeckio/KubeBuddy/docs/docs/usage/checks.md

 - **Severity** indicates how much the issue could impact your cluster.
 - **Weight** affects the cluster health score.
 Higher weight checks contribute more.
 - You can selectively disable checks by editing the YAML definitions in `yamlChecks/`.

-This list is current as of your latest YAML check definitions.